death-save/pin-cushion/README.md

 ## Features

-This module add many new settings for many use case on the Note config dialog, here some of the most interesting, but there is more
+This module add many new settings for many use case on the Note config dialog, here some of the most interesting, but there is more:

+- **Create Pin on canvas with double click**
+-
 ![create-pin](./img/create_pin.png)

+- **Customized note configuration**

 ![note-config](./img/note-config.png)

+- **Journal preview on the sidebar**

 ![journal-preview](./img/journal-preview.png)

-- Changes the dropdown of map pin icons into a filepicker so users can select any icons they like
+- **Changes the dropdown of map pin icons into a filepicker so users can select any icons they like**
-- Adds the ability to double-click the canvas while on the Notes Layer and create a map pin (and corresponding Journal Entry)
+- **Adds the ability to double-click the canvas while on the Notes Layer and create a map pin (and corresponding Journal Entry)**
-- Adds a preview of the associated Journal Entry when you hover over a map pin
+- **Adds a preview of the associated Journal Entry when you hover over a map pin**
-- Removes the background box from map notes
+- **Removes the background box from map notes**

 ![img](./img/backgroundless-pins-preview.gif)